ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/byoi/overview_byoi.md

 5. Preparing the configuration
 6. Deploy your image

-### CLEANUP

-Clean up your environment for future users.
+After you complete the process listed above, you can clean up your environment for future users.